-

 How many affordable houses does the relevant policy require on site?

 Policy SH1 in the current Local Plan requires that 40% of the residential units are affordable housing.
 The Reg 18 draft local plan policy HL19 states that 25% of the houses should be affordable, however it should be noted that this is a draft policy and may well be subject to change.
-If a planning application were submitted before Regulation 19 is published, policy HL19 would carry considerably less weight in the assessment of the application than policy SH1 of the current Local Plan.
+The application has been submitted before Regulation 19 is published, therefore policy HL19 would carry considerably less weight in the assessment of the application than policy SH1 of the current Local Plan.

 Why has the draft local plan got a lower affordable homes number than the current local plan?